 BA (Princeton), JD (Yale Law)

-Stephanie is a Lecturer in the Department of Law and is a US-licensed lawyer.
+Stephanie is a Senior Lecturer in the Department of Law and is a US-licensed lawyer.

 She specializes in international law, immigration, forced migration, and discrimination issues, particularly for refugees, asylum-seekers, and migrant workers.
 Her legal experience includes work in the US, the Middle East, and Hong Kong, with a focus on public interest law and access to justice issues as they relate to individual client services, policy decisions, and the development of clinical opportunities for law students.